mhdr-hami/Problem-Solving/README.md

 #### Editorial

 We remember we have solved the "Number of 1 Bits" before.
 As that approach has a good runtime of $O(log \ n)$, even calling that function for each element i between 1 and n would result in a runtime of $O(n \ log \ n)$ which is good enough.
-But we're about to challenge ourselves and try to solve this problem using an approach with a runtime of  $O(n)$.
+But we're about to challenge ourselves and try to solve this problem using DP with a runtime of $O(n)$.

+We create the array dp such that `dp[i]` is the number of `1 bit`s in the number `i`.
+Now, it's time to find the secret of this DP.
+Consider any arbitrary binary number like `n=11001`.
+We aim to find a relationship between the number of `1 bit`s in `n` and any number smaller than `n` that we have stored its answer in `dp`.
+By deleting the leftmost `1 bit` in `n=11001`, we can get a smaller number `n'=1001`.
+Now the question is how to get to `n'` from `n`.
+Deleting the leftmost `1 bit` from a number means subtracting the biggest power of 2 from that number.
+Hence, all that is left to do is to keep track of the biggest power of 2 while filling the `dp` and we know a power of 2 has a binary representation of one `1 bit` at the left and some `0 bit`s to its right.

+and here is our dp secret: <br>
+`dp[i] = dp[i-maxPower]+1`

+Here is a trick that we learned from the "Number of 1 Bits" problem.
+We know `n&(n-1)` removes the rightmost `1 bit` and keeps the rest of `1 bit`s unchanged.
+So if a number `n` is a power of 2, meaning its binary representation is in the form of one `1 bit` at the left and some `0 bit`s to its right, `n&(n-1)` must be zero.
+This is a very interesting trick that only with one bitwise operation, you can check if a number is a power of two or not.